vladmandic/sd-extension-framepack/README.md

 Implementation of **Lllyasviel** [FramePack](https://lllyasviel.github.io/frame_pack_gitpage/) for **Tencent** [HunyuanVideo](https://huggingface.co/tencent/HunyuanVideo) I2V
 With some major differences and improvements:
 - I2V & FLF2V support
-- Complex actions with multi-prompts
+- Complex actions: modify prompt each section of the video
+- Strength control: for init, end and vision model
 - Custom models: replace llama with one of your choice
-- Multiple video codecs, raw export, frame export, frame interpolation
+- Video: multiple video codecs, raw export, frame export, frame interpolation
-- Quantization support, new offloading, more configuration options, cross-platform
+- Compute: Quantization support, new offloading, more configuration options, cross-platform

 > [!NOTE]
 > At the moment implemented as [SD.Next](https://github.com/vladmandic/sdnext) extension,